Juanjofp/ts-template-webpack/test/4-tips/tips.md

 14. Be carefull when extend a observable.
 You can break the chain of operators.

 15. Make observable hot only when needed.
 Use `share()` to share the same observable between multiple subscribers.
 Use `shareReplay()` to share the same observable between multiple subscribers and replay the last emitted value.

+16. Use takeUntil() to unsubscribe from an observable automatically.
+Combine it with `interval()` to implement a timer or with subject to implement a custom timer.

+17. Use `take()` to limit the number of emitted values.

+18. Use `debounceTime()` to limit the number of emitted values.

+19. Use `distinctUntilChanged()` to avoid emitting the same value multiple times.

+20. Combine switchMap with a subject to implement pause and resume behavior.
+The subject emmit a value when the user click on a button.
+The switchMap will cancel the previous observable and will start a new one when the subject emits a value.